 Wondering how much it costs to install a new central air conditioner?

-Well, what you’ll end up paying depends on these 6 main cost factors:
+There are plenty of things to consider when replacing your Colorado home's AC unit, but what you’ll end up paying depends on these 6 main cost factors:

 Let’s explore these cost factors in more detail.

 The size of your air conditioner will greatly affect how much you pay for the installation.
 The bigger your A/C unit (in tons), the more expensive it will be.

 Air conditioner size is measured in tons, but it doesn’t have to do with weight.
 A ton is the ability of an air conditioner to cool 12,000 BTUs (British Thermal Unit) in 1 hour.

 A BTU (British Thermal Unit) is the amount of energy required to cool 1 pound of water by 1° Fahrenheit.
 Relating it back to tons, this means a 1-ton air conditioner can cool 12,000 BTUs of water by 1° every hour.

 Most residential air conditioners range from 1 to 5 tons, but you’ll need a technician’s help to find the right A/C size for you...

 Air conditioner sizing is determined by a Manual J Load Calculation.

 This calculation takes into account many factors like the size, shape, insulation and local climate of your home to find the right air conditioner size.